meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Terminology

 -   &ldquo;Ketotic person&rdquo; &#x2013; someone (1) used to a ketogenic diet and (2) is in a state such that >50% of brain glucose use has been replaced by ketone use
-    -   probably met after eating ketogenic for 3+ weeks and then making exceptions maximum once a week
+    -   probably met after eating ketogenic for 3+ weeks and then making exceptions a maximum of once a week
--   &ldquo;In practice&rdquo; &#x2013; life is not a lab, soda and light soda may have different effects in the lab where other factors are held fixed, but when an individual makes the substitution in everyday life, this has knock-on effects that should count among the real effects of making the substitution.
-Light soda may itself be unable to cause weight gain, being calorie-free, but can still be rightly blamed for causing weight gain in practice: it happens thru knock-on effects.
-Put another way, whether it happens thru the mechanics of glucose intake (included with the food) and lipogenesis, or thru a less direct chain of effects that ends in glucose intake (from a different source), has the rational target for blame really changed? &ldquo;In practice&rdquo; is what matters.
+-   &ldquo;In practice&rdquo; &#x2013; this concept can be elaborated endlessly, but in short it reminds us that **life is not a lab**; soda and light soda may have different effects on a lab patient where other factors are held fixed, but when an individual makes a substitution of soda for light soda in everyday life, this has knock-on effects that should count among the real, practical effects of making the substitution.
+Light soda may itself be unable to cause weight gain, being calorie-free, but can still be rightly blamed or causing weight gain in practice: it just happens thru knock-on effects.
+Put another way, whether it happens thru the mechanics of glucose intake (calories included with the food) and the concomitant lipogenesis, or thru a less direct chain of effects that ends up in glucose intake (from a different source), has the rational target for blame really changed?  &ldquo;In practice&rdquo; is what matters in the end.

-<a id="orgcc42176"></a>

 # Questions I have